 Agreement to Enter into a HAP (AHAP) Contract [Notice PIH 2012-32, REV-3]

 For public housing conversions to PBV, there will be no agreement to enter into a Housing Assistance Payments (AHAP) contract.
-Therefore, all regulatory references to the Agreement (AHAP), including regulations under 24 CFR Part 983 Subpart D, are waived.
-The definitions for proposal selection date, new construction, rehabilitation, and existing housing are not applicable.
+No policy decisions are required.

 Mandatory Contract Renewal [Notice PIH 2012-32, REV-3]